Anatoxin-a: Biosynthesis

-Anatoxin-a is synthesized in vivo in the species Anabaena flos aquae, as well as several other genera of cyanobacteria.
+Anatoxin-a is synthesized in vivo in the species Anabaena flos-aquae, as well as several other genera of cyanobacteria.
 Anatoxin-a and related chemical structures are produced using acetate and glutamate.
 Further enzymatic reduction of these precursors results in the formation of anatoxin-a.
 Homoanatoxin, a similar chemical, is produced by Oscillatoria formosa and utilizes the same precursor.
-However, homoanatoxin undergoes a methyl addition by S-adenosyl-L_methionine instead of an addition of electrons, resulting in a similar analogue.
+However, homoanatoxin undergoes a methyl addition by S-adenosyl-L-methionine instead of an addition of electrons, resulting in a similar analogue.
 The biosynthetic gene cluster (BGC) for anatoxin-a was described from Oscillatoria PCC 6506 in 2009.

 Stability and degradation

-Anatoxin-a is unstable in water and other natural conditions, and in the presence of UV light undergoes photodegradation, being converted to the less toxic products dihydroanatoxin-a and epoxyanatoxin-a.
+Anatoxin-a is unstable in water and other natural conditions, and in the presence of UV light undergoes photodegradation.
 The photodegradation of anatoxin-a is dependent on pH and sunlight intensity but independent of oxygen, indicating that the degradation by light is not achieved through the process of photo-oxidation.

 Studies have shown that some microorganisms are capable of degrading anatoxin-a.
 A study done by Kiviranta and colleagues in 1991 showed that the bacterial genus Pseudomonas was capable of degrading anatoxin-a at a rate of 2–10 μg/ml per day.
 Later experiments done by Rapala and colleagues (1994) supported these results.
 They compared the effects of sterilized and non-sterilized sediments on anatoxin-a degradation over the course of 22 days, and found that after that time vials with the sterilized sediments showed similar levels of anatoxin-a as at the commencement of the experiment, while vials with non-sterilized sediment showed a 25-48% decrease.